A Story of Loss, Love, and the Ingredients of Greatness

 The Club brought me out to Houston to speak about The Go-Giver, and while I was there Charles told me his idea for a story about a troubled boy who learns life lessons in a cramped diner kitchen from a crusty old retired chef.
 We talked about it into the night, and the next day.
 And kept talking about it.

 Eight years later, here it is.

 The Recipe is different from anything I’ve ever done before.
 A coming-of-age-story, a meditation on food and secrets of the kitchen, and a parable about the keys to personal greatness — all smashed together into a single book.
 If you love learning success principles you can apply in your own life … or you love food … or you simply love a deeply personal story of struggle and triumph, The Recipe is waiting for you to cozy up and start reading!
 You’ll also learn key cooking concepts, cutting techniques, and other practical secrets of the kitchen, and in the back we’ve tucked a complete set of recipes for all the dishes cooked in the story.

-Coming October 17, 2017 — and available for preorder now!
+To see an excerpt from my video interview with Chef Charles Carroll, and other extras, go to TheIngredientsofGreatness.com.
 And check out our page of Shareable Quotes — beautiful photographs with excerpts from the book, formatted as ready-made clickable social media posts!

 The Recipe Reviews

 “A parable that applies to everyone…poured out from the heart.”